Who do you think should be responsible for receiving and resolving mortgage complaints from home loan borrowers?

 Not a current Member?
 For only $29.50, our Annual Membership includes access to:

-is the writing staff comprised of legal editor Fred Crane, In-House Broker Consultant Fernando Nunez and writer-editors Connor P. Wallmark, Giang Hoang-Burdette, Jeffery Marino, Carrie B. Reyes, Sarah Cantino, Matthew Taylor, Matthew Shade and Nicole Jessen.
+is the writing staff comprised of legal editor Fred Crane, In-House Broker Consultant Fernando Nunez and writer-editors Connor P. Wallmark, Giang Hoang-Burdette, Jeffery Marino, Carrie B. Reyes, Matthew Taylor, Matthew Shade, Nicole Jessen, Elizabeth T. Pardo and Sarah Kolvas.

 Please remain on-topic and refrain from profanity, personal attacks and disrespectful or inappropriate speech.
 Comments violating this policy are removed.